-- our ability to introduce and create successful marketing positions for the AMD Opteron and AMD Athlon 64 microprocessors, which rely in part on market acceptance and demand for 64-bit technology (AMD64 technology); - our ability to maintain the marketing position of the AMD Athlon XP microprocessor; - our ability to successfully market the AMD Athlon XP, AMD Opteron and AMD Athlon 64 processors, which rely in part on market acceptance of a metric based on overall processor performance versus processor clock speed (measured in megahertz frequency); - our ability to fund the acquisition of 300 mm wafer fabrication capacity and develop associated process technologies that will be required for long-term competitiveness, and our ability to penetrate the enterprise market with Tier One OEM customers in order to have the volume of demand necessary to utilize the capacity of a 300 mm wafer fab; - the pace at which we expect to be able to convert production in Fab 30 to 90 nanometer process; - our ability to maintain adequate selling prices of microprocessors despite increasingly aggressive Intel pricing strategies, marketing programs, new product introductions and product bundlings of microprocessors, motherboards and chipsets; - · our ability, on a timely basis, to produce microprocessors in the volume and with the performance and feature set required by customers; - our ability to attract and retain engineering and design talent; - · our ability to expand system design capabilities; and - · the availability and acceptance of motherboards and chipsets designed for our microprocessors.
+- market acceptance for the AMD Opteron and AMD Athlon 64 microprocessors, which rely on market acceptance and demand for our AMD64 technology; - our ability to fund our planned 300-millimeter wafer fabrication facility and develop associated process technologies that will be required for long-term competitiveness; - our ability to increase our share of the enterprise market with tier-one OEM customers in order to have the demand necessary to utilize the capacity of our planned 300millimeter wafer fabrication facility; - our ability to successfully market the AMD Athlon XP, AMD Opteron, AMD Athlon 64 and AMD Duron[TM] processors, which rely in part on market acceptance of a metric based on overall processor performance versus processor clock speed (measured in megahertz frequency); - the pace at which we expect to be able to convert production in Fab 30 to 90-nanometer process technology; - our ability to maintain adequate selling prices of microprocessors despite increasingly aggressive Intel pricing strategies, marketing programs, new product introductions and product bundlings of microprocessors, motherboards and chipsets; - · our ability, on a timely basis, to produce microprocessors in the volume and with the performance and feature set required by customers; - our ability to attract and retain engineering and design talent; - our ability to expand system design capabilities; and - the availability and acceptance of motherboards and chipsets designed for our microprocessors.

-Our ability to increase microprocessor product revenues and benefit fully from the substantial investments we have made and continue to make related to microprocessors depends on the continuing success of our AMD Athlon XP microprocessors and the success of future generations of microprocessors, most immediately the

-AMD Opteron processor, and the AMD Athlon 64 processor.
+Our ability to increase microprocessor product revenues and benefit fully from the substantial investments we have made and continue to make related to microprocessors depends on the success of our AMD Opteron and AMD Athlon 64 processors and the continuing success of our AMD Athlon XP and AMD Duron microprocessors.
 If we fail to achieve continued and expanded market acceptance of our microprocessors, we may be materially adversely affected.

 If we were to lose Microsoft Corporation's support for our products, our ability to market our processors would be materially adversely affected.
-Our ability to innovate beyond the x86 instruction set controlled by Intel depends on support from Microsoft in its operating systems.
-If Microsoft does not continue to provide support in its operating systems for our x86 instruction sets, including our 64-bit technology introduced with our AMD Opteron and AMD Athlon 64 processors, independent software providers may forego designing their software applications to take advantage of our innovations.
+Our ability to innovate beyond the x86 instruction set controlled by Intel depends on Microsoft's designing and developing its operating systems to run on or support our microprocessor products.
+If Microsoft does not continue to design and develop its operating systems so that they work with our x86 instruction sets, including our AMD64 technology introduced with our AMD Opteron and AMD Athlon 64 processors, independent software providers may forego designing their software applications to take advantage of our innovations and customers may not purchase PCs with our microprocessors.
 If we fail to retain the support of Microsoft, our ability to market our processors could be materially adversely affected.